 There are often free exhibitions and concerts at the library so ask a member of staff what’s going on that day.

 The top floor on Level 7 has a café-restaurant Babel and a panoramic terrace with excellent south-facing views of the city.
-Note, the terrace may be inaccessible during bad weather.
+Note, the terrace is closed during the winter months (Nov-Mar) and may be inaccessible during bad weather.

 You can also get good views from the windows on Levels 5 and 6.